-Research may lead to new therapies for vascular disordersSeptember 13th, 2013 in Medical research /
+Research may lead to new therapies for vascular disordersSeptember 13, 2013 in Medicine & Health / Medical research

 Auckland scientists have contributed to identifying a novel genetic pathway used in the stabilisation of blood vessels.